 A debt burden represents the amount of money you owe and the current cost of financing the debt.
 The cost of financing includes any interest and penalties you pay on a recurring basis during the process of repaying the principal on your loan.

-According to the Economics-Dictionary.com, a debt burden is how much money it costs you to service your debt.
+Generally speaking, a debt burden is described as the amount of money you owe relative to the amount of money it costs you to service your debt.
 In general, the cost of your debt includes interest that you pay, fees for attaining the debt and occasionally, extra fees such as late payment fees, loan servicing fees and annual membership fees.
-For example, a 30-year $100,000 mortgage loan with an interest rate of 6 percent will cost you an additional $115,000 in interest if you make payments for the entire 30 years, according to Bankrate.com.
+For example, a 30-year $100,000 mortgage loan with an interest rate of 6 percent will cost you an additional $115,000 in interest if you make payments for the entire 30 years.

 Reducing Your Debt Burden

 Paying off your debts before the end of the term can help reduce your mounting debt, meaning that you will be reducing the interest you owe as fast as possible.
 Of particular interest is the fact that the Federal Reserve instituted new credit card rules in 2010 that can help you understand how much faster you can pay off your debt by making more than the minimum payment.

 It is also important to note that most car and home loans do not have a prepayment penalty.
 Payments over your minimum monthly payment reduce your principal balance, thus helping you save interest while paying off the loan faster.
 Avoid incurring new debt while paying down your balances is by and large the most effective way to diminish and ultimately eliminate your debt burden.